7 Bank Digital Marketing Trends

 Digital marketing for banks is becoming increasingly essential, as it makes up nearly half of all bank’s marketing budgets.
 At the same time, many small banks struggle with staying competitive in online spaces, often falling to the wayside behind national banks with much larger budgets.

-While paid ads are a large part of every marketing strategy, bank marketing trends for 2019 incorporate personalization, customer experience, customer outreach, and improved audience segmentation as ways to improve advertising through quality, not just quantity.
+While paid ads are a large part of every marketing strategy, these bank marketing trends incorporate personalization, customer experience, customer outreach, and improved audience segmentation as ways to improve advertising through quality, not just quantity.

-While there are many factors to keep in mind when developing a digital marketing campaign, the following bank marketing trends are among the most important to consider in 2019.
+While there are many factors to keep in mind when developing a digital marketing campaign, the following bank marketing trends are among the most important to consider.

 1. An Increasing Push for Competitiveness

 Today, everyone is on digital.
 From social media to video to PPC ads across Google and Bing, nearly any bank will have a digital presence.
 Most banks believe they have to increase their digital marketing spend and increase efforts across platforms to increase the efficiency of their advertising.
 Digital advertising and marketing are also growing quickly, with 17% of organizations now committing more than 50% of the marketing budget to online media, compared to 14% in 2017.
 This same bank marketing trend holds through for mobile marketing, where most allocate less than 40%, but the investment is on the rise.

 While more competition shows the value of digital marketing, it also makes it more difficult to stand out.
 This means that banks must take unique approaches, highlighting customers and success stories, driving value through marketing offerings, and using non-traditional awareness campaigns rather than regular ads to drive the most engagement in a highly competitive digital world.